valentjn/vscode-ltex/README.md

 Java 8+ is required.

+## Versioning

+The LT<sub>E</sub>X extension has adopted the versioning of its LanguageTool dependency.
+For example, if this extension has version 4.7.0 it is powered by LanguageTool 4.7.
+LT<sub>E</sub>X 4.7.1 would also use LanguageTool 4.7.
+LT<sub>E</sub>X 4.8.0 would use LanguageTool 4.8. **The LanguageTool version of this extension must match the LanguageTool version of your installed language support extensions.**

 ## Extension Settings

 This extension contributes the following settings.
 Some settings are separated by language.
 These settings are located under `ltex.<LANGUAGE>`, where `<LANGUAGE>` has to be replaced with the language short code from `ltex.language`.
 Language-specific settings require the installation of the respective [language support extension][lang-exts].